IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_Npm_Packages.md

 Infragistics Ignite UI is available as a npm package and you can add it as a dependency to your project in few easy steps.
 There are two approaches to start using the Ignite UI npm package.
 We suggest you to use our private npm feed hosted on  [https://packages.infragistics.com/npm/js-licensed](https://packages.infragistics.com/npm/js-licensed).
 There you will find the latest available version of the Ignite UI package, which contains the latest features and improvements.
 If you have a valid Ignite UI license, you can use this private feed and you will have access to the full version of Ignite UI.

 Another option is to use the official npm feed at [https://www.npmjs.com](https://www.npmjs.com/package/ignite-ui).
 Choosing this approach will not require configuring npm but there you will find the Ignite UI OSS version of the package.
-You can check which Ignite UI controls are included in the OSS version on the [package`s page](https://www.npmjs.com/package/ignite-ui).
+You can check which Ignite UI controls are included in the OSS version on the [package's page](https://www.npmjs.com/package/ignite-ui).

 ## Installing the Ignite UI npm package from npmjs.com